10,000,000 carriers in the U.S.

 Most common lethal autosomal recessive disorder in white people (Boyle MP).

-Median survival increasing and now is older than 38 years.
+Median survival increasing and now is older than 50 years in the US.

 Presently no cure exists.